To be able to scale the utility of the dashboard and ease the pressure on the sales team the dashboard had to be majorly redesigned.

 Account tiers were also introduced on the advertiser side so that large advertisers could create many campaigns under their different brands/ applications.

 The only way to access data on the current dashboard was to download a report.
 Our users wanted to see a quick snapshot of much revenue (developers) or how many users they were acquiring (advertisers) so I implemented a graph feature on the dashboard that included the most important metrics over a 30 day period.
-The screenshots below shows the V1 version that was implemented as well as the V2 version that will be implemented over the next few months.

 We regularly met with customers both internal and external to show off our mockups and prototypes.